 "Now that we are aware of what's going on, we seek out for aid and guidance and how to wash hands.
 Luckily, everyone on the internet are experts.
 From lime to weed, breast milk to cow's urine, steam to burning a house, we learnt what Corona looked like.
 But all of this isn't about the novel virus.
 What it really manifests is something beyond our existence.
 Possibly, Vivaldi's 'Winter' used throughout in the film dramatized how earth looks like from above, but clearly it draws out the importance of us making a difference, difference in pollution levels, finally getting to star gaze and of course, breathe.
 Not to mention, the contributions of our beloved essential workers and medical staff were unanimously applauded, who are otherwise unimportant for us.
 We've seen it all.
 This film is hence, nothing far from a wry assemblage of what could an average internet population encounter when they are forced to live online.
 Can they handle, Wi-Fi Connected, But No Internet?", says Nirmal while explaining the inspiration behind this film.

-The film has recently received an official selection at The Lift-Off Film Festival, Pinewood Studios, England.
+The film has recently received an official selection at The Lift-Off Film Festival, Pinewood Studios, England and also at the Earls Court Film Festival 2020, London.

 Watch the film here: